Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Things to Know When Owning a Siberian Black Mouth Cur

-You still need to learn about the diet requirements, exercise needs, and training capabilities of the Siberian Black Mouth Cur before deciding whether to adopt one.
+Before deciding whether to adopt one, you still need to learn about the diet requirements, exercise needs, and training capabilities of the Siberian Black Mouth Cur.
 Here is important information that shouldn’t be overlooked.

 Food & Diet Requirements 🦴

 Siberian Black Mouth Curs are large dogs with high energy levels and big appetites.
-They can eat upward of 3 cups of food every day, even more on days when long hikes and big outdoor adventures are involved.
-This hybrid mix should eat high-quality food that’s made specifically for large breeds.
+They can eat upward of 3 cups of food every day or more during long hikes and big outdoor adventures.
+They need high-quality food that’s made specifically for large breeds.
 The food should be high in protein and low in carbs.
-It should include whole food nutrients like beets and sweet potatoes.

-The food chosen for these dogs should also be free of artificial ingredients and fillers like soy and corn to minimize the chance of developing health problems over time.
-Your veterinarian can help you determine what kind of food to focus on when choosing an option to invest in.
+It should also be free of artificial ingredients and fillers like soy and corn to minimize the chance of developing health problems over time.
+Your veterinarian can help you determine which brand is suitable for your dog.

 Exercise 🐕

 Due to their high activity level and natural prey drive, Siberian Black Mouth Curs aren’t typically satisfied with less than an hour of exercise each day.
 Exercise can be in the form of walking, playing fetch, practicing agility skills, and working on puzzle toys.
-These dogs can keep up on multi-mile hikes and long weekend camping trips — you’ll probably get tired well before your dog does!
+Siberian Black Mouth Curs can keep up on long hikes and weekend camping trips; you’ll probably get tired before your dog does!

 Training 🦮